PRE-JUNIOR

 COMMUNICATIONS

-The Club occasionally sends out emails to remind parents of upcoming events, class cancellations and other news.
-Please ensure that we have your current email address and that you have allowed for all email communications from the Club when setting up your account in order to receive our important messages.
+The Club sends regular emails to remind parents of upcoming events, class cancellations and other news.
+Please ensure that we have your current email address and that you have allowed for all email communications when setting up your account in order to receive our important messages.

 FEES